JorisdeJong123/7-Days-of-LangChain/README.md

 # How to start?
 Clone the repo or copy the code snippets you'd like to use.
+Run

-Run pip install -r requirements.txt to install required imports.
+<code>pip install -r requirements.txt to install required imports.</code>

 # Want to know more about the code?